Employment Contracts Prohibiting Class Actions Are Legal, Rules U.S. Supreme Court

 Complicated Employment Laws Remain Complicated

 State and federal laws governing arbitration agreements, employment status, wage and overtime compensation, wrongful termination, and the right to sue can be perplexing to both employees and employers – and they are guaranteed to change further.
-If you have questions or issues involving an employment contract or relationship, please contact Jesse Young today to discuss your situation.
+If you have questions or issues involving an employment contract or relationship, please contact us today to discuss your situation.